yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/4_Deploy_MDE_Configuration_Files.md

 ## Prerequistie

 -  PC with PowerShell installed.
 (I tested with Windows 11 PC.
-As long as PowerShell is installed, it should work on other OS such as macoS)
+As long as PowerShell is installed, it should work on other OS such as macOS)
 -  Graph API permission.
    > *This guide assumes you are using a Global Administrator account.
 Steps for using a regular account with delegated permissions will be added in future document updates*